-The NCP1611 is not particularly sensitive to noise.
+The NCP1612 is not particularly sensitive to noise.
 However, usual layout rules for power supply apply.
 Among them, let us remind the following ones:

-- The loop area of the power train must be minimized - Star configuration for the power ground that provides the current return path - Star configuration for the circuit ground - The circuit ground and the power ground should be connected by one single path - This path should preferably connect the circuit ground to the power ground at a place that is very near the grounded terminal of the current sense resistor (R{sense}). - A 100 or 220-nF ceramic capacitor should be placed between the circuit V{CC} and GND pins, with minimized connection length - The components (resistors or capacitors) that program the circuit operation must be placed as close as possible to the pin they drive.
+- The loop area of the power train must be minimized - Star configuration for the power ground that provide the current return path - Star configuration for the circuit ground - The circuit ground and the power ground should be connected by one single path - This path should preferably connect the circuit ground to the power ground at a place that is very near the grounded terminal of the current sense resistor (R{sense}). - A 100 or 220 nF ceramic capacitor should be placed between the circuit V{CC} and GND pins, with minimized connection length - The components (resistors or capacitors) that program the circuit operation must be placed as close as possible to the pin they drive. - A filtering capacitor should be placed between the pfcOK pin and ground (e.g., 10 nF) with minimized connection length.

-As aforementioned, it is furthermore recommended to place a filtering capacitor on the 3 relatively high-impedance pins of the circuit: feedback, Input voltage sensing ($V{\rm SENSE}$) and FFcontrol to protect the pin from possible surrounding noise.
+As aforementioned, it is furthermore recommended to place a filtering capacitor on four other relatively high-impedance pins of the circuit: feedback, FOVP/BUV, Input voltage sensing (V{SENSE}) and FFcontrol to protect the pin from possible surrounding noise.
 It must be small however not to distort the voltage sensed by these pins.
 See the corresponding sections for more details.